hungertreats/hungertreats.github.io/_posts/tumblr/2017-07-31-veg-patiala-paneer-stuffed-papad-rolls.md

     gravy and mix properly.  \n18.
 Let it cook for 1-2 minutes.\n19.
 Garnish it with fresh coriander leaves and paneer and serve hot!"
 footer: |-
-  <p>If you make this, do let us know how it went.
-Post a picture on Instagram and tag us @hungertreats.</p>
+  <p>If you make this, do let me know how it went.
+Post a picture on Instagram and tag me @hungertreats.</p>
   <p>Happy Cooking! :)</p>
 ---